CUBRID/cubrid-manual/en/csql.rst

 		csql --no-single-line demodb

-**Session Commands**
+.. _csql-session-commands:

+Session Commands
+================

 In addition to SQL statements, CSQL Interpreter provides special commands allowing you to control the Interpreter.
 These commands are called session commands.
 All the session commands must start with a semicolon (;).

-.. _csql-session-commands:

-Session Commands
-================

 Enter the **;help** command to display a list of the session commands available in the CSQL Interpreter.
 Note that only the uppercase letters of each session command are required to make the CSQL Interpreter to recognize it.
 Session commands are not case-sensitive. ::

-	csql> ;help

-	=== <Help: Session Command Summary> ===

-	   All session commands should be prefixed by `;' and only blanks/tabs can precede the prefix.
-Capitalized characters represent the minimum abbreviation that you need to enter to execute the specified command.

-	   ;REAd   [<file-name>]       - read a file into command buffer.
-	   ;Write  [<file-name>]       - (over)write command buffer into a file.
-	   ;APpend [<file-name>]       - append command buffer into a file.
-	   ;PRINT                      - print command buffer.
-	   ;SHELL                      - invoke shell.
-	   ;CD                         - change current working directory.
-	   ;EXit                       - exit program.

-	   ;CLear                      - clear command buffer.
-	   ;EDIT                       - invoke system editor with command buffer.
-	   ;List                       - display the content of command buffer.

-	   ;RUn                        - execute sql in command buffer.
-	   ;Xrun                       - execute sql in command buffer, and clear the command buffer.
-	   ;COmmit                     - commit the current transaction.
-	   ;ROllback                   - roll back the current transaction.
-	   ;AUtocommit [ON|OFF]        - enable/disable auto commit mode.
-	   ;REStart                    - restart database.

-	   ;SHELL_Cmd  [shell-cmd]     - set default shell, editor, print and pager ;EDITOR_Cmd [editor-cmd]      command to new one, or display the current ;PRINT_Cmd  [print-cmd]       one, respectively.
-	   ;PAger_cmd  [pager-cmd]

-	   ;DATE                       - display the local time, date.
-	   ;DATAbase                   - display the name of database being accessed.
-	   ;SChema class-name          - display schema information of a class.
-	   ;TRigger [`*'|trigger-name] - display trigger definition.
-	   ;Get system_parameter       - get the value of a system parameter.
-	   ;SEt system_parameter=value - set the value of a system parameter.
-	   ;PLan [simple/detail/off]   - show query execution plan.
-	   ;Info <command>             - display internal information.
-	   ;TIme [ON/OFF]              - enable/disable to display the query
-									 execution time.
-	   ;HISTORYList                - display list of the executed queries.
-	   ;HISTORYRead <history_num>  - read entry on the history number into command buffer.
-	   ;HElp                       - display this help message.

 **Reading SQL statements from a file (;REAd)**